AldeRoberge/AldeRoberge/README.md

 ## Hey, I'm `Alexandre D. Roberge` aka `Aldé` 👋

-- 👨‍💻 Masters degree in digital creativity at @UQAT
+- 👨‍💻 Masters degree in digital creativity at [UQAT](https://www.uqat.ca/)
 - ⚜️ From Québec, Canada
-- 🧡 I love smart efficiency
+- 🧡 I love teaching and learning

 I’m passionate about building systems that are as elegant as they are practical.